 Vermouth—we see it stocked in almost any wine & spirit shop, or gracing the beverage list at our favorite restaurants.
 But what exactly is vermouth?
-It is both a fortified wine that has been aromatized with botanicals.
+It is both a fortified wine and a wine that has been aromatized with botanicals.
 Confused?
 Let’s take a step back:

 Stop by Tipsy to try out both sweet and dry vermouth, and a new fan favorite—rose!
 Try vermouth on its own to engage with both its bold and subtle flavors, then explore the infinite amount of cocktails, enhanced by the addition of the spirit chameleon!